8 Ways to Reduce the Look of Lip WrinklesFebruary 22, 2022

-Starting to notice small, fine lines forming on your lips?
-Lip wrinkles—also known as lip lines, lipstick lines, or smoker’s lines—are vertical lines and creases that form on the lips.
-Even though they are quite small, these lines can make you look much older than you truly are.
-What’s more, they’re not just limited to the skin on the lip, but often appear around the mouth as well.
+Starting to notice fine lines forming on your lips?
+Lip wrinkles — also known as lip lines, lipstick lines, or smoker’s lines — are vertical lines and creases that form on the lips.
+As small as they are, you may not like the way they look, especially if they interfere with your lipstick application.

 So, what causes these lip wrinkles to form, and can anything be done about them?
-To find out, we tapped ethnic skin expert, founder of Kwan Dermatology, and Skincare.com consultant Dr. William Kwan, a board-certified dermatologist based in San Francisco, California, about everything you need to know about lip wrinkles, including what causes them and how to reduce their appearance.
+To find out, we tapped Dr. William Kwan, a board-certified dermatologist based in San Francisco, California, about everything you need to know about lip wrinkles, including what causes them and how to reduce their appearance.

 What Causes Lip Wrinkles?

-Smoking can negatively impact your organs, and your skin—being as it’s your body’s largest organ—is no exception.
-Dr. Kwan notes that wrinkles, especially those scattered along your lips, is one of the most common skin side effects of smoking.
-Other side effects include dull skin, decreased circulation, and sagging skin.
+Smoking can negatively impact your organs, and your skin — your body’s largest organ — is no exception.
+Dr. Kwan notes that wrinkles, especially those scattered along your lips, are one of the most common skin side effects of smoking.
+Other side effects include dull skin, decreased circulation and sagging skin.

-This one may be a given, but Dr. Kwan stated that the more you move your mouth, the higher risk of forming lip wrinkles.
+Dr. Kwan says that the more you move your mouth, the higher your risk of forming lip wrinkles.
 Of course, this can’t be avoided — talking and smiling is way more fun than having perfectly smooth lips.

 How to Address Lip Wrinkles

 Dr. Kwan recommends keeping your lips and the skin around them hydrated with hyaluronic acid to help keep lip wrinkles at bay.
-And finding this ingredient in products is pretty simple—just take a stroll down your local drugstore beauty aisle to find a ton of creams and lip products formulated with hyaluronic acid.
-One of our favorites is the CeraVe Healing Lip Balm, which works to soothe and protect your lips from dryness.
+One of our favorites is the Kosas Lipfuel Active Lip Balm, which works to soothe and protect your lips from dryness.
 It comes in three flattering neutral tints as well as a clear option.

-We can’t stress the importance of sunscreen enough!
-Make sure you’re using a sunscreen with broad spectrum SPF 15 or more to help keep your skin protected from harmful UV rays, and don’t forget to reapply at least every two hours and take other sun protection measures.
-For the skin around your lips, reach for La Roche-Posay Anthelios Clear Skin SPF 60.
-It has an oil-free formula that keeps your skin protected from sun rays while leaving a dry, grease-free finish that won’t clog your pores.
-For your lip skin, reach for a lip balm or conditioner formulated with sunscreen and apply liberally.
+Make sure you’re using a sunscreen with broad spectrum SPF 30 or more to help keep your skin protected from harmful UV rays, and don’t forget to reapply at least every two hours.
+For the skin around your lips, reach for the La Roche-Posay Anthelios Clear Skin SPF 60.
+The oil-free formula protects your skin and leaves a matte finish that won’t clog your pores.
+For your actual lips, don’t forget your SPF-infused balm.

 Your skin can go through a lot of wear and tear, so make sure you’re giving it the TLC it deserves often.
 When washing your face, make sure you’re not intensely scrubbing or rubbing.
-Scrub lightly, and don’t forget to use gentle cleansers to avoid stripping your skin of moisture.
+Use light circular motions, and don’t forget to use gentle cleansers to avoid stripping your skin of moisture.
 We recommend the CeraVe Hydrating Facial Cleanser, which contains ceramides to help replenish the skin’s moisture barrier.

 Your sleep patterns can actually have a major impact on your skin.
-Research shows that poor sleep quality can actually lead to signs of premature aging, so make sure you’re getting the recommended amount of sleep per night.
+Research shows that poor sleep quality can actually lead to signs of premature aging, so make sure you’re getting at least seven to eight hours per night.

 Not only does the amount of time you sleep affect your skin, but how you sleep is another key aspect in avoiding the creation of fine lines and wrinkles from cropping up prematurely.
 Sleeping on your side repeatedly can create wrinkles on the side of your face, including the area surrounding your lips.
 Sleeping on your back can help avoid premature wrinkling, so do your best to adjust your sleeping position.

 Not getting the results you’re looking for?
-Dr. Kwan recommends heading to your skin care provider.
-He or she can discuss some other options that may interest you.
+Dr. Kwan recommends heading to your skincare provider.
+They may recommend a prescription wrinkle treatment or an in-office procedure for smoother, line-free lips.